bRuttaZz/devc/README.md

 Again simple, as devc is not running any demon processes, one can execute `deactivate` to deactivate the session, or `ctrl + d` combo to quit the terminal.

 ### 4. Removing the venv
-**In a normal usecase one can simply delete the env directory** from the UI after use.
-If you are using some advanced features on devc at env creation time, you may have to look into the `devc rm` command. refer the [manual](./misc/man.md)
+**In a normal usecase one can simply delete the env directory** from the UI after use (yeah for the CLI people, you got `rm -r` option as well).

 ## Installation